Azure/azure-powershell/src/MariaDb/help/Az.MariaDb.md

 Creates a new firewall rule or updates an existing firewall rule.

 ### [Update-AzMariaDbServer](Update-AzMariaDbServer.md)
+Updates an existing server.
+The request body can contain one to many of the properties present in the normal server definition.

 ### [Update-AzMariaDbVirtualNetworkRule](Update-AzMariaDbVirtualNetworkRule.md)
 Creates or updates an existing virtual network rule.